Sensual, Thoughtful, and Very Naughty

 Women should understand that men do appreciate Hestia even if we aren’t aware of it or seemingly take it for granted.
 While it may seem that men only want sex, the Hestian archetype calls to us too.
 When we don’t express our gratitude, approach us with grace about it.
 Remind us why it is important to you and the value you receive from it.
 It fulfills a goddess in you that isn’t sexual but one that is equally important.
 We love you and want you to feel appreciated.
 We are just block heads sometimes and need a gentle nudge.
 We also want and even need your Aphrodite.
 Don’t treat your passion and intimacy as a “gift” or reward to us.
 That is treating us like a child.
 Passion and intimacy is a gift we share with one another.

 Hestia?
 Aphrodite?
-Please, each of you take my hand and lead me to the bridge from Romantic Love to Consummate Love.
+Please, each of you take my hand and lead me across the bridge from Romantic Love to Consummate Love.
 Along the way, perhaps we can stop to bake some blueberry muffins and have a hot threesome…